Mirror Fetish

 The mirror as an erotic object in art

 The mirror itself is ancient: polished obsidian and bronze mirrors are documented from antiquity, and the silvered Venetian glass mirror of the Renaissance turned self-reflection into a domestic luxury.
 Long before any clinical vocabulary, the mirror carried erotic and moral symbolism in European painting.
 The most famous example is the Rokeby Venus by Diego Velázquez (c.
-1647–1651), also titled The Toilet of Venus / Venus at her Mirror / La Venus del espejo, in which a reclining nude gazes into a mirror held by Cupid.
-It belongs to a recurring "Venus at her mirror" tradition that also includes Titian's and Veronese's Venus with a Mirror: images that fused beauty, self-regard, vanity and desire in a single reflective surface.
+1647–1651), also titled The Toilet of Venus, Venus at her Mirror, or La Venus del espejo, in which a reclining nude gazes into a mirror held by Cupid.
+It belongs to a recurring "Venus at her toilet" tradition with earlier precedents in Titian's several Venus compositions and in Rubens's Venus at the Mirror (c.
+1614–15): images that fused beauty, self-regard, vanity and desire in a single reflective surface.

 The "Venus effect" and the psychology of reflections

 Those paintings later lent their name to a perceptual finding directly relevant to mirror play.
-The Venus effect, described by Bertamini, Latto and Spooner (2003), is the common misjudgement that a figure looking into a mirror sees the same reflection the viewer sees; in fact, because the observer is not standing directly behind the figure, the two lines of sight differ.
-The effect underlines how non-intuitive, and how compelling, the third-person, externalised view a mirror offers really is, which is part of what makes mirror play feel novel rather than redundant.
+The Venus effect, described by Bertamini, Latto and Spooner (2003), is the common misjudgement that a figure looking into a mirror sees the same reflection the viewer sees.
+In fact, because the observer is not standing directly behind the figure, the two lines of sight differ.
+The effect shows how non-intuitive, and how compelling, the third-person, externalised view a mirror offers really is, which is part of what makes mirror play feel novel rather than redundant.

 Clinical lineage and the term itself